MaryamMahsal/Programming_for_AI/LabWeek5/README.md

-# You are to execute lab task 1-7.
-Questions 1-5 have been covered.
-Run them in your python environment.
-Understand them
+# Lab 5 – Task Instructions

-Then work on the remaining questions.
+Lab 5 consists of 7 tasks, with each task containing 7–9 questions.
+You are required to execute the provided code for Tasks 1–7 using any Python IDE.

-By the end of the class all questions in the task must be completed.
+Questions 1–5 have already been covered in class.
+You should run these questions to ensure proper understanding of the concepts and code execution.
+After that, complete the remaining unanswered questions for each task.

-Lab Activity is to be submitted by next day 12pm.
+By the end of the class, you must upload a compiled PDF containing all executed tasks along with answers to all questions on Google Classroom.
+Additionally, the Lab Activity must be submitted separately by the next day before 12:00 PM on Google Classroom.